ISO 9001 Certification ProcessHow to Get Certified Without the Bureaucracy

 Begin leveraging your ISO 9001 registration by issuing a press release, notifying targeted customers, and adding the certification mark to business cards, stationery, and advertisements.
 You can inform local customers of your success by displaying a flag or banner outside your premises.
 Lastly, remember to maintain motivation by rewarding your employees for their hard work.

-Accreditation is not a one-off event that concludes after ISO 9001 certification.
+Certification is not a one-off event that concludes after the initial audit.
 In fact, losing focus after the certification audit is a common mistake.

 Conclusion